**Update: This experience has now ended in London.

-This weekend we got to go check out Tongue Twister at Westfield London.
+This weekend we got to go check out Tongue Twister in London.

 Now maybe I should have been a bit more patient but I couldn’t wait to see what was going on inside so I had to do a quick run around to see if I could get a sneak peek at what was going on…

 Eventually, we got called in and I’m pretty sure I left a cloud of smoke when I rushed to the entrance.

 As soon as we were in, the first thing we did was have a taste test to see how sensitive out taste buds were – turns out, over the years of eating pretty much everything and anything, my taste buds are pretty immune to anything but the strongest flavours so I got placed in the non-tasters category – the other ones were super tasters (those show offs! 😉 ) and the medium tasters.
 Lloyd was also a non-taster!

 Taste tests done, we washed out palate clean with what I can only describe as toothpaste sorbet.
 It was a sorbet but it tasted like spearmint… It was very confusing but I’ve never been known to say no to anything food based so mine was gone in lightening speed.
 Time for the first experience…

 The next one was all to do with how sounds affect how you taste stuff.

 There were different things you go to do in the room – my three favourites were:

 1.)
 Listening to myself eat crunch food (crisps, popping candy and cornflakes) which is surprising how much it makes those foods feel so much crunchier – especially the popping candy.
 It’s kinda hard to describe and probably best experiences for yourself.
 Who knew sounds had an impact on your food.

 2.)
 Matching the experience of soft sweets you were eating to a song.
 Mine was a Sam Smith ditty!